edg-stg/dogss/notebooks/signal_recovery/signal_recovery.md

 ![](signal_recovery_files/figure-markdown_github/examplesim-1.png)

-The plot shows the original coefficient vector **beta** (indexed along the x-axis), every group of coefficients with a separate colour, and the height of a bar gives the value of the coefficient on the y-axis (this is called a needle plot).
+The plot shows the original coefficient vector β (indexed along the x-axis), every group of coefficients with a separate colour, and the height of a bar gives the value of the coefficient on the y-axis (this is called a needle plot).

 Comparison of methods - Needle plot
 -----------------------------------

-Next we will run six different methods on our simulated data **X**, **Y**, **G** to reconstruct the coefficient vector.
+Next we will run six different methods on our simulated data `X`, `Y`, `G` to reconstruct the coefficient vector.
 Please note that **BSGSSS** because of Gibbs sampling needs a few minutes to run on a standard machine:

 ``` r
 if (selfcompute) {